 Artist Statement

-I create ceramic and stone sculptures alongside mixed-media paintings using dry pigment, acrylic, and oil.
-My work carries a longing for the primal, not as a return, but as a reawakening within the present.
+“I create ceramic and stone sculptures alongside mixed-media paintings using dry pigment, acrylic, and oil.
+My work carries a longing for a primal way of living, sensing, and navigating the world, not as a return, but as a reawakening within the present.
 It unfolds as a productive force against the backdrop of rapidly changing environments, vanishing biodiversity, increasingly technologically mediated experiences, and a growing sense of unreality.

 Artist Bio